 There’s not really a difference between being a sole trader and being self-employed.
 ‘Sole trader’ describes your business structure, while ‘self-employed’ is a way of saying that you don’t work for an employer or pay tax through PAYE.
 As a sole trader, you are the legal entity in your own right, employing people and entering into contracts.
 You have no limited liability; your own assets are at risk should the business fail.

 The first step to becoming a sole trader is to choose a name.
 Make sure you have chosen a name that’s not being used by any other business.
 If you do then they could stop you using it.
 With this in mind, it is worth considering registering your name as a trade mark to prevent other people from using it.

 You can trade under your own name, or come up with a suitable business name.
 Bear in mind that if you decide to use a business name, you must make sure that your business stationery displays your own name as well as the trading name of the business.
 And be careful that the name does not contain words that people might find offensive or misleading.

 As a sole trader, you will have to pay income tax on any profits your business makes.
 You must fill in a self-assessment tax return each year, detailing your income and expenses.

-If your business has (or you expect it to have) a turnover of more than £60,000 a year, you need to apply for a VAT number, you must charge your customers VAT, complete the relevant VAT returns and send VAT payments to.
+If your business has (or you expect it to have) a turnover of more than £85,000 a year, you need to apply for a VAT number, you must charge your customers VAT, complete the relevant VAT returns and send VAT payments to.
 Always check the current the current level for registration with HMRC.

 Contrary to perceived wisdom, sole traders can take on employees just like any other business.
-If you do, you will need to collect income tax and NICs from them and pay these to HMRC.
+Therefore, you will need contracts of employment and collect income tax and NICs from them and pay these to HMRC.
 You will therefore need to operate a Pay As You Earn (PAYE) payroll system.
 You may also have to look at pension provision.